Content KPIs

 Finding the right key figures

-One major problem is that typical and easily available metrics such as page views are usually not very meaningful.
+One major problem: typical and easily available metrics such as page views are usually not very meaningful.
 After all, what good is it to know that your new blog post has been viewed 10,000 times?
 What value does it have for you that 5,000 people have subscribed to your newsletter?
 And are 200 new fans on Facebook enough or not?

 Social media followers